nkpatro/catcoin/Build-Readme.txt

 https://github.com/litecoin-project/litecoin/blob/master/doc/build-unix.md

-The Litecoin build instructions are insufficient for Windows.
+The Positive build instructions are insufficient for Windows.

 First be sure you have dos2unix because several of the problems relate to line endings.